enspiral/handbook/money/collabfunding.md

 # Collaborative Funding

-- [ ] review and update
+At Enspiral, we are using facilitated [cobudget](https://cobudget.com) rounds to decide on how to distribute money.

-The Greaterthan team are working with Enspiral and the Ops Team to deliver Facilitated Cobudget rounds on a monthly basis. \(Contributors only: read more context about this on Loomio: [https://www.loomio.org/d/DbW3nipl/it-s-time-facilitated-cobudget-](https://www.loomio.org/d/DbW3nipl/it-s-time-facilitated-cobudget-)
+\(Contributors only: read more context about this on Loomio: [https://www.loomio.org/d/DbW3nipl/it-s-time-facilitated-cobudget-](https://www.loomio.org/d/DbW3nipl/it-s-time-facilitated-cobudget-)

 ## General funding round process